 In the late 1990s and early 2000s, we led the way with a team of our local community foundations and the Sarasota Herald-Tribune to study our education system in the School Match studies.
 According to a Herald-Tribune article written after one of the studies was completed, the results were felt very quickly.
 Student attendance improved after it was identified as an issue and a focus on low-achieving students became an integral part of making the schools better.

 We were instrumental in alerting our cities, especially the city of Sarasota, to the ticking time bombs of unfunded pension liabilities.
 This has now become a major budget consideration every year in all municipalities that still have their own pension systems.
 The cities have begun to take steps to tackle this tough problem.

 In 2012, Argus brought former Louisville mayor and former Kentucky Lt.
 Gov. Jerry Abramson to Sarasota County to talk about consolidation of government.
 This was the spark that led to the consolidation of 911 services with a county offer to each city to administer emergency dispatch for free.
 Not only did this save money for our cities but more importantly it reduced the likelihood of dropped calls and gained precious, life-saving seconds.

-The most recent success we worked on was a proposal for a county Public Service Tax, which would have levied a 5 percent tax on electricity, water, propane and natural gas in unincorporated Sarasota County.
+In 2017, we worked on opposing a proposal for a county Public Service Tax, which would have levied a 5 percent tax on electricity, water, propane and natural gas in unincorporated Sarasota County.
 This would have really hurt the one-third of our residents who are living on the financial edge and who are one disaster away from homelessness.
 This proposal came to a vote while some residents and businesses were without power because of Hurricane Irma.
 Many people did not even know a tax increase was being discussed.

 Using guest opinion columns and social media, we alerted residents and business owners, who then were able to voice their concerns.
 After the tax was voted down, we did not claim a victory and just drop the issue.
 We offered solutions to the county budget problems.